 Improving lives of Women and Children in Innovative Ways.

-The Foundation for Mother & Child Health three sister organisations, aim to ensure every child reaches their potential and this is not hindered by lack of parental knowledge.
+The Foundation for Mother & Child Health UK working with two locally led sister organisations in India and Indonesia, aims to ensure every child reaches their potential and this is not hindered by lack of knowledge.
 We do this through provision of programmes improving knowledge around maternal and child health.

 WHO WE ARE

 We are a group of three sister organisations working to improve the health and wellbeing of mothers and children in the UK, Indonesia and India: FMCH-UK; FMCH-Indonesia and FMCH-India .
 Our mission at The Foundation for Mother & Child Health, is to create a world where every mother is able to receive the knowledge and support she needs for her children to reach their full potential - irrespective of her social, economic or religious background.